Reduced Hubble Tension in Dark Radiation Models after DESI 2024: Models and datasets

-The first two models have exactly the same background evolution, and differ only at the level of perturbations.
-While strictly speaking the species are described as massless, the $\Delta N_\text{eff}$ parametrization effectively captures any scenario where the mass is somewhat below $0.05~\text{eV}$.
+{We limit our study to two simple realizations of DR, that have exactly the same background evolution, and differ only at the level of perturbations.
+In particular we consider DR that is either \emph{free-streaming}, with large anisotropic stress~\cite{Bashinsky:2003tk} that produces a phase shift in CMB anisotropies; or \emph{fluid-like}, i.e. with vanishing anisotropic stress and thus standard Euler and continuity equations.
+Both models are effectively captured by a single parameter $\Delta N_\text{eff}\equiv N_\text{eff}-3.044$, where the latter contribution comes from SM neutrinos~\cite{Froustey:2020mcq, Akita:2020szl, Bennett:2020zkv, Drewes:2024wbw}.
+It is well known that CMB bounds on $\Delta N_\text{eff}$ are tighter for free-streaming than for fluid DR~\cite{Baumann:2015rya, Blinov:2020hmc}.
+While strictly speaking both models involve additional massless relics, they effectively capture any scenario where the mass of DR particles is too small to be probed by cosmological data.}

-The third model differs at both levels, since SM neutrinos have a non-negligible mass around and after recombination.
-Throughout our work, we take neutrinos to be degenerate in mass and temperature and impose the prior $\sum m_\nu\geq 0.06~\text{eV}$ from neutrino oscillations.
-We therefore always add $\sum m_\nu$ as an additional free cosmological parameter to the $\Lambda$CDM model.\footnote{This has however little impact on our results, as already discussed in~\cite{Planck:2019nip}.} For the first two models above, the neutrino sector is not altered with respect to the SM prediction, and thus a prior $\Delta N_\text{eff}\geq 0$ is imposed.\footnote{This differs from the choice of the DESI collaboration, the prior choice of which allows neutrinos to be colder than as predicted by the SM.}
+Throughout our work, we take neutrinos to be degenerate in mass and temperature and impose the prior $\sum m_\nu\geq 0.06~\text{eV}$ from neutrino oscillations.\footnote{Using a less informed prior $\sum m_\nu\geq 0$ does not significantly alter the results on dark radiation, although the resulting posteriors on neutrino masses exhibit better agreement with the bound from neutrino oscillations than in the $\Lambda$CDM model~\cite{Allali:2024aiv}.} We therefore always add $\sum m_\nu$ as an additional free cosmological parameter to the $\Lambda$CDM model.
+We consider scenarios where the neutrino sector is not altered with respect to the SM prediction, studying only additional radiation degrees of freedom, which justifies the prior $\Delta N_\text{eff}\geq 0$.~\footnote{This differs from the choice of the DESI collaboration, the prior choice of which allows neutrinos to be colder than as predicted by the SM. {We investigate in \cref{app:posteriors} the possibility that the neutrino abundance is altered after BBN.}}